Devin Booker NBA Playoffs Player Props: Suns vs. Nuggets

 - He's attempted 6.0 threes per game, or 11.8% of his team's shots from beyond the arc this season.

-- Booker's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Suns average 101.4 per game, which ranks 19th among NBA teams.

-- Conceding 112.5 points per game, the Nuggets are the eighth-ranked squad in the NBA on defense.
+- Conceding 112.5 points per contest, the Nuggets are the eighth-ranked team in the NBA on defense.

-- The Nuggets are the best team in the league, allowing 40.8 rebounds per game.
+- Conceding 40.8 rebounds per game, the Nuggets are the best team in the league.

-- In terms of assists, the Nuggets are ranked 15th in the NBA, giving up 25.7 per game.
+- The Nuggets concede 25.7 assists per game, 15th-ranked in the league.

-- Looking at 3-pointers, the Nuggets are third in the league, allowing 11.4 makes per game.
+- Looking at 3-pointers, the Nuggets are ranked third in the NBA, giving up 11.4 makes per contest.

 Devin Booker vs. the Nuggets